Lujain-ALghamdi/Arduino-Ultrasonic-Servo-Control/README.md

 ## Project Overview

 This project implements an obstacle detection system using an Arduino UNO, an HC-SR04 ultrasonic sensor, a servo motor, and an LED indicator.
 The ultrasonic sensor measures the distance of objects.
 When an obstacle is detected within 10 cm, the servo motor rotates to a specific angle and the LED turns on.
 When the obstacle is removed, the servo returns to its original position and the LED turns off.

 ---
-## 🔗 Live Tinkercad Simulation

-Explore, simulate, and test the circuit interactively on Tinkercad:
 👉🏻 [Explore Live Tinkercad Circuit Model](https://www.tinkercad.com/things/3CgCQiaMN5x-ultrasonicservocontrol)
 ---
 ## Components Used